Big Volcano® (Wollumbin) Visitor Guide

 - Tweed History.
 "Our Aboriginal oral tradition tells a story of 'Three Brothers' who came to this land and its people in the 'Dreaming', gave the lore, and formed the nucleus of tribes with whom today's traditional custodian descendants identify."

-- Minjungbal Aboriginal Cultural Centre "For many thousands of years, the Tweed Valley was a green paradise resting in the shadow of the majestic Wollumbin."
+- Minjungbal Museum and Cultural Centre Updated "For many thousands of years, the Tweed Valley was a green paradise resting in the shadow of the majestic Wollumbin."

 - European Discovery: "Cook noted in his log on May 15th that "a tolerably high point of land bore N.W. by W., 3 miles distant; this point I have named Cape Byron.
 It may be known by a remarkable sharp peaked mountain lying inland N.W. by W. from it.
 Inland is pretty high, but near the coast it is low"."

 - Australian Whaling History "Whaling was Australia's first primary industry and Byron Bay was one of a number of whaling stations along the east coast."

 - The First Settlers: Tomewin "Straddling the Queensland/New South Wales border about 20 kms inland from Point Danger and the twin towns of Tweed Heads and Coolangatta, the European history of the Tomewin region dates from the mid 19th century."

 - The First Settlers: Wooyung "For thousands of years Wooyung was a party place for Australia's original inhabitants.
 Nature supplied a bounteous feast of fish, pippies, roots, nuts and fruit in this spot."